 In conclusion, our study clearly demonstrates that it is feasible to use DNNs to represent quantum many-body wave functions and to significantly enhance the efficiency of numerical quantum many-body computation.
-Applying machine learning techniques to quantum many-body physics is still a young and emerging field.
-There are many open questions.
-What types of quantum problems are suitable for neural networks?
-In addition to convolutional networks, what other DNN architectures can better represent quantum many-body wave functions?
-How can the symmetry of the underlying quantum system be built into the architecture of the neural network?
+Applying machine learning techniques to quantum many-body physics is still a young and emerging field with many open questions.
 We believe that such investigation will not only benefit quantum physics, but may also help us to gain deeper insights into the neural networks.

-{\it Acknowledgement ---} H.P. acknowledges support from NSF and the Robert A. Welch Foundation (Grant No. C-1669), W.-J.H. is supported by the DOE Award No.\ DE-SC0018197 and the Robert A. Welch Foundation (Grant No.\ C-1411).
-The majority of the computational calculations have been performed on the K80 GPUs with 11GB memory of Google Colaboratory.
-The work was finished when L.Y. was at Rice, who is now at Google.